statamic/docs/content/collections/modifiers/relative.md

 ---
 Returns a date difference in a nice, human readable, string format.
 This modifier will add a phrase after the difference value relative to the current date and the passed in date.

-You can turn off the extra words "ago", "until", and so on by passing `false` as a parameter
+You can turn off the extra words "ago", "until", and so on by passing `true` as a parameter

 The string will be localized into your current site locale.